datalogics/pdf-rest-api-samples/README.md

 ## Postman Collection

 Use Postman to fast-track your API testing!
-Download the pdfRest [Postman Collection](https://www.postman.com/pdfrest/) to load all of the pdfRest API Tools directly into Postman to start sending POST requests with just a few clicks.
+Check out the pdfRest [Postman Collection](https://www.postman.com/pdfrest/) to start sending POST requests with just a few clicks from pre-configured POST requests.

 <br>